OpenMatch/Augmentation-Adapted-Retriever/README.md

 If the checkpoint is successfully loaded, the log printed to the stdout should contain messages like `successfully loaded /path-to-checkpoint/t5-MP1/mp_rank_00_model_states.pt`.
 Otherwise, `WARNING: could not find the metadata file /***/latest_checkpointed_iteration.txt will not load any checkpoints and will start from random` will display.
 Note that when you successfully load the model, you will see messages like `The following zero checkpoints paths are missing: ['/path-to-checkpoint/200000/zero_pp_rank_0_mp_rank_00_optim_states.pt',...` which mean optimizer states are not loaded.
 This **DOES NOT** affect the use of model inference and you can just ignore it.

-### Zero-shot Evaluation
+### 4.1 Zero-shot Evaluation

+Running following scripts can reproduce our main results of AAR (initialized from ANCE) on MMLU.

+- For AAR (initialized from Contriever), please replace the "ance" by "contriever" in the scripts.
-Running following scripts can reproduce our main results on MMLU and PopQA.
-If you want to use unassisted versions of LMs, please change the `passage_num` to 0 at first.
+- For unassisted versions of LMs, please change the `passage_num` to 0 at first.
+- For popQA, please modify the `DATA_NAMES` to "popQA_kilt_wikipedia_ra_ance_aar".

 For Flan-T5-Base: